With warmer weather across the country and summer just around the corner, many of us are turning to lighter meals.

 Of course, as a blogger, I’d be remiss if I didn’t include two more conventional chicken salad recipes that serve as the main meal: “Chicken Poppy Seed Salad” and a “Chinese Chicken Salad.”

 All four of these chicken salad recipes have an undeniable combination of flavors, including the very popular “umami.”
-In each of these recipes, the umami flavor is contributed by the chicken in combination with other ingredients.
+In each of these recipes, the umami taste is contributed by the chicken in combination with other ingredients.

 Chicken Salad Sandwich